FinOps-Open-Cost-and-Usage-Spec/foundation/steering_committee.md

-# FinOps Open Cost and Usage Specification (FOCUS) - Technical Steering Committee (TSC)
+# FinOps Open Cost and Usage Specification (FOCUS) - Steering Committee (SC)

-The FOCUS TSC will be responsible for all technical oversight of the open source projects.
-In particular, the TSC is responsible for approving official FOCUS specification releases and coordinating between projects.
+The FOCUS SC will be responsible for all oversight of the open source projects.
+In particular, the SC is responsible for approving official FOCUS specification releases and coordinating between projects.

-## Technical Charter and Code of Conduct
+## Charter and Code of Conduct

-The FOCUS TSC is governed by the [Charter](FOCUS_-_Membership_Agreement_Package_for_use.pdf): confirm URL **, which establishes the Committee and its basic principles and procedures.
-The charter is designed to provide the TSC the freedom to govern itself in an efficient manner.
-This document establishes TSC policies and procedures.
+The FOCUS SC is governed by the [Charter](FOCUS_-_Membership_Agreement_Package_for_use.pdf): confirm URL **, which establishes the Committee and its basic principles and procedures.
+The charter is designed to provide the SC the freedom to govern itself in an efficient manner.
+This document establishes SC policies and procedures.

-In addition, as provided under the Technical Charter, FOCUS will align with the FinOps Foundation [Code of Conduct](code_of_conduct.md) that applies to all FOCUS activities and spaces.
+In addition, as provided under the Charter, FOCUS will align with the FinOps Foundation [Code of Conduct](code_of_conduct.md) that applies to all FOCUS activities and spaces.
 If you believe there has been a violation of the Code of Conduct, please contact [hello@finops.org](mailto:hello@finops.org).

 ## About the FOCUS project